EPCCed/eidf-docs/docs/storage/overview.md

 CephFS provides storage accessible across EIDF services.
 It is directly accessible from the VMs, Ultra2 and the Cerebras.

 !!!
 Note
-CephFS is not yet usable from the GPUs.
-We are working to make shared storage accessible from the EIDF GPU Service; this will make it accessible across our computing infrastructure.
+    **CephFS is not yet usable from the GPU service.**

+    We are working to make shared storage accessible from the EIDF GPU Service; this will make it accessible across our entire computing infrastructure.

-Cerebras only uses CephFS Shared Storage, and PIs can make it available on their VMs (and with the above development, it will also be available from the GPU Service).
+Cerebras only uses CephFS Shared Storage.
+PIs can make it available on their VMs; see how on the documentation [mounting CephFS on VMs](../services/virtualmachines/sharedfs.md).

 See more general information about the EIDF Shared Storage [here](../services/virtualmachines/sharedfs.md).